-- Work site placements must be in public or non-profit 501c3 agencies. - Work site field assignments must be done in significant blocks of time of at least four hours each that are designated in their field contracts and are different than their working hours. - Field placement assignments must be different from the normal work assignments. - An appropriate MSW supervisor with at least two years of post-master degree experience and who is not the student's normal work supervisor must be designated.
+- Work site placements must be in public or non-profit 501c3 agencies.
+There are some for-profit agencies that are utilized for placement, but they must align with the School's mission and the majority of the consumers served must be receiving Medicaid; the Field Director will review these agencies on a case-by-case basis. - Work site field assignments must be done in significant blocks of time of at least four hours each that are designated in their field contracts and are different than their working hours. - Field placement assignments must be different from the normal work assignments. - An appropriate MSW Field Instructor with at least two years of post-master degree experience and who is not the student's normal work supervisor must be designated.
 This person must be a part of the agency in which the student is working and be available for a minimum of one hour of face-to-face supervision a week. - At the advanced placement level (Social Work 695/696), the agency and the supervisor's fields of practice must match the student's concentration.